 This is my part time hobby page.
 As a child in the early 1950’s I started to collect and play with these miniature race cars.
 I have kept some for all of these years and have a nostalgic attachment to them and to those times.
 The decade of the 1950’s was one of the most successful, innovative and popular times in international and Indy race history.

 This page is for exchange of information with those who might also share an interest in these miniatures of that time.
-They were manufactured by Empire Plastic Co. in the late 1940’s and 1950’s, and sold under the Empire (Caldwell) label.
+They were manufactured by Empire Plastic Co. in the late 1940’s then 1950’s and into the 1960’s, and sold under the Empire (Caldwell) label.
 They are sometimes mis-identifed as Reliable, F & F, Mohawk or Lido toys.
+It would appear that they were offered in Kellogg’s cereal boxes (especially in the UK) back in their day.

 Younger generations are now buying memorabilia from all times and periods of history with a lot of attention upon the 1950’s and 1960’s generation.
 Old race fans and people who were a part of the scene back then are picking up pieces from that time, making them an increasingly more attractive item to collectors.